 Carry some identification of the medication you are taking e.g. take a photo of the prescription or a letter from the pharmacist stating what your medicines are prescribed for.

 Each time a person with diabetes at risk of hypoglycaemia wishes to renew their driving licence, they must present a completed medical form (completed within the previous month) stating their fitness to drive.
-The duration of the medical certification of fitness to drive will determine the duration of licence you can apply for i.e. generally the licence will only be issued for three years duration but if your doctor certifies you fit to drive for longer i.e. more than three years, apply for the longer time.
+The duration of the medical certification of fitness to drive will determine the duration of licence you can apply for.
+If you are on medication that can potentially cause hypos, and you meet the medical standards as outlined in the medical fitness to drive guidelines a 1-3 year licence will be issued.
 Diabetes Ireland acknowledges that the shorter duration imposes additional costs and is seeking the implementation of alternative practices.

 Only an issue if you are at risk of hypoglycaemia, which requires you to present a completed medical form (completed within the previous month) stating your fitness to drive.
 The duration of the license is one year and is dependent on having appropriate understanding and awareness of hypoglyceamia, no episodes of “severe” hypoglyceamia, and you must demonstrate regular monitoring (at least twice daily and regularly at times relevant to driving) using a meter with memory capacity.
 For your medical review, you must have three month’s blood glucose readings.
 Qualifying Conditions which also must be met include: